-At 6:47 a.m., a fire was reported in the Silverado Canyon area of Orange County.
+At 6:47 a.m., a fire was reported in the Silverado Canyon area of Orange County, a few miles from SCC’s mountainous campus.
 The blaze grew to 7,200 acres by 4:45 p.m. and remained at 0% containment.
 Over 90,000 residents in Irvine and Lake Forest are now under mandatory evacuation orders.

 “We received an alert on our phones at 9 a.m.
 It was just like the Amber Alerts, so it was a little shocking,” said Elliott.
 “We weren’t able to see the flames, just massive amounts of smoke and ash.”